joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 The mechanics of this game are great, it is hard to think that it runs on a PSP, the controls are hard to get used to, especially the Claw grip if you play on real hardware, but pretty much the same controller scheme remains to this day.
 Whenever I play Monster Hunter Rise it kind of feels exactly the same, except for the extra buttons and extra attacks, but Freedom Unite is the escence of it all, and it comes with tons of content!
 Hundreds upon hundreds of hours of classic Monster Hunter at its peak.

-This game has provided me with the best online experiences I've had in ages, playing with complete strangers from all over the world, with the shared goal of simply getting beter and better, and improving ourselves through teamwork against impossible odds.
+This game has provided me with the best online experiences I've had in ages, playing with complete strangers from all over the world, with the shared goal of simply getting better and better, and improving ourselves through teamwork against impossible odds.

 There's a reason this is my most played title to this day, playing it together with a friend, is something you can't miss out on.